 Tarpon Slider (Tarpon Mouse)

 Recently added to our selection of saltwater flies is this excellent Tarpon Slider or "Tarpon Mouse" - a classic style of fly for a wide variety of tarpon fishing situations.
 Bouyant deer hair head keeps fly fishing at or near the surface where tarpon like to bite!
 Tied on strong, super-sharp Gamakatsu SL12 hooks - this is one style of tarpon fly that we never leave the dock without.
 A very important pattern for day or night, we love the explosive strikes that often come to this style of fly!
+The Barred Tan is a very popular color, but don't neglect the Black Death or the Blurple for serious tarpon action!
+Click link above to see all of the details for this fly.
 Tarpon Slider #1/0 Barred Tan: $7.49/ea Add to Cart.
-See our Fly Selection page for links to more info about this and other tarpon flies.
+See our Fly Selection page for links to other great tarpon flies.

 These days I'm often using one of the ZAP "super glues" to increase the durability of my saltwater flies - a quick hit on the thread wraps here and there makes the flies really tough!
 The green label stuff that we sell is basically all-purpose, and can even be used as a "head cement" to finish the fly.
-Anyway, the "trick" offered here is that ZAP offers what they call their "Extender Tips" or "Flexi Tips" - we don't sell these, but they are easily available at many hobby & craft stores - these very fine plastic nozzle tips can be put on the super glue bottles, and left like this on the bench during tying - there's no need to keep putting the cap back on, as the nozzles can be left on for hours without clogging.
+Anyway, the "trick" offered here is that ZAP offers what they call their "Extender Tips" or "Flexi Tips" - a very fine plastic nozzle tip that can be put on the super glue bottles, and left like this on the bench during tying - there's no need to keep putting the cap back on, as the nozzles can be left on for days without clogging.
+The "Zap A Gap" that we sell now comes packaged with one of these tips.
 I do keep a small rag handy to quickly clean up any spills and to keep the extender tips clean.